 "Dad, I'm fully capable of taking care of myself.
 I do not want to live with a complete stranger for however long I will be off my feet."

 "Finn already lives here, he can move into the next bedroom.
-Or you can ask Santana or Tina to stay."
-Her father says.
+Or you can ask Santana or Tina to stay," her father suggests.

 She rolls her eyes at him and stomps her foot in frustration, forgetting for just a moment, she's not supposed to.

 "Ow.
-OW!" she cries, her face pinching in pain as the movement jerks her broken foot.
-She sees Finn make to move towards her and has to physically restrain himself not to, her daddy walks over to her, gripping onto her shoulder as he tries to reassure her.
+OW!" she cries out, her face pinching in pain as the movement jerks her broken foot.
+She sees Finn make to move towards her and has to mentally restrain himself not to, her daddy walks over to her, gripping onto her shoulder as he tries to reassure her.
 Artie rolls over to her and pats her knee, murmuring to her to keep her behind still.
 She glares at him and he just rolls his eyes.

-"Rachel, all stubbornness aside.
-You need help to move around, to help you to take baths, to get you in and out of the bed easily until you can do it on your own.
+"Rachel, all stubbornness aside, you'll need help to move around, to help you to take baths, to get you in and out of the bed easily until you can do it on your own.
 Fine, you can call in one of your girlfriends to come over but are you going to kick Finn out of the house he's been living in for the past six months?"